• Skip to primary navigation

 Ingredients

-• ½ lb spicy Italian chicken sausage (about 3 links) cut on a bias
+• ½ lb chicken sausage thinly cut on a diagonal; about 3 links

 • ¼ onion chopped